boto/boto3/docs/source/guide/sqs-example-long-polling.rst

 Enable Long Polling on Message Receipt
 ======================================

-Get one or more messages (up to 10), from the specified queue.
-Using the WaitTimeSeconds parameter enables long-poll support.
-For more information, see `Amazon SQS Long Polling <http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-long-polling.html>`_ in the *Amazon SQS Developer Guide*.

 The example below shows how to:

-* Enable a long poll for message on provided SQS queue using `receive_message <https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/sqs.html#SQS.Client.receive_message>`_.
+* Enable long polling for a message on an SQS queue using `receive_message <https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/sqs.html#SQS.Client.receive_message>`_.

 Example
 -------